data-brain-mind/tutorials/_pages/submitting.md

     - If the pipelines failed, check if it was because of improper formatting (i.e. you modified restricted files).
 If this is the case, fix the issues.
 If the issue persist, please ping one of the repo admins.

-5. Submit the name of your blog post and its URL to our OpenReview through [this link](https://openreview.net/group?id=ICLR.cc/2025/BlogPosts&referrer=%5BHomepage%5D(%2F)).
+5. Submit the name of your blog post and its URL to our OpenReview through [this link]().

 > **Note:** If you wish to make updates to your submission, you should update the content in the
 > PR that you already opened.